cetic/honeypot/State Ot Art.md

 # State of the art : Honeypots

 ## Definition
-In common parlance, the "honeypot" in the figurative sense of the term, designates a tool used to attract wasps thanks to the smell of honey placed at the bottom of the pot.
+In common language, the "honeypot" in the figurative sense of the term, designates a tool used to attract wasps thanks to the smell of honey placed at the bottom of the pot.
 When the wasp enters it, its legs remain stuck to the honey and the insect is then trapped.
 In the IT sense of the term, we must turn to Lance Spitzner [^18] who defines the honeypot as follows: *"A honeypot is an information system resource whose value lies in the unauthorized or illicit use of this resource"*.
 This very general definition induces the notions of bait, lure and surveillance of intruders.